Field Trip, Tuesday March 6 – Preliminary programme

 Large quantities of electronics will also be recycled at the new facility.
 Electronics contain valuable metals, and the precious metal recycling facility will be the biggest in Europe.

 “The automated process is ultramodern with the optimum combination of new innovations and proven technology.
 TV sets, computers and other electronics are ground down and the material is broken up at high speed.
-The capacity is 110,000 tons per year,” says Rasmus Bergström, Managing Director of Stena Technoworld, which is responsible for the recycling of electronics.
+The capacity processes 110,000 tons per year,” says Rasmus Bergström, Managing Director of Stena Technoworld, which is responsible for the recycling of electronics.

 Halmstad is already an important hub for several of Stena’s operations and the Stena Nordic Recycling Center will further strengthen their presence in the area.